5 Creative Ways to Use End-of-Semester Assessment Data

 Knowing how to use end-of-semester data will enable you to reach institutional goals, drive initiatives, and create exceptional learning experiences for your students.
 By encouraging your students to relay their experiences, you can gain valuable insight into where they need more assistance, what they would like to see more of, and what isn't working for your institution.

-1. Crafting e-Portfolios
+1. Crafting ePortfolios

 Online portfolios can be a collection of video files, images, writing samples, screenshots, and more.
 Your students can compose them for the end of the semester to showcase their work and highlight their experiences.
-Using e-Portfolios in end-of-semester assessments encourages students to get creative with how they show the knowledge they've obtained.
+Using ePortfolios in end-of-semester assessments encourages students to get creative with how they show the knowledge they've obtained.
 These portfolios may be a combination of the most absorbed information or their favorite assignments, giving instructors an idea of what students appreciate and remember most.

-Obtaining end-of-semester data in the form of e-Portfolios gives you, your students, and your educators an opportunity to evaluate a new set of data.
+Obtaining end-of-semester data in the form of ePortfolios gives you, your students, and your educators an opportunity to evaluate a new set of data.
 You'll recognize where students are excelling and what's engaging them in their courses.
 If many students are reflecting on certain parts of your campus or one assignment is particularly engaging, you'll have an idea of what your institution has been doing well and what areas aren't getting enough student recognition.

-2. Creating New Programs
+2. Creating new programs

 Students who feel a sense of community in their schools tend to perform better and have a more fulfilling learning experience.
 You can use student evaluations to establish the precedent for new programs or resources.
 It's possible that many students will be looking for similar experiences, such as a new group to join, community service opportunities, or school events that encourage them to connect with their peers.

-3. Setting Student Goals
+3. Setting student goals

-For example, you could assign department instructors to students they see in classes.
-After completing their evaluations, students could sit down and discuss actionable steps they can take to perform better in the upcoming years.
-Advisors can access student grades and discuss the trends they see, help students form goals, and encourage them to take advantage of campus resources.
+The more information you receive, the more you can do with it.
+Use your end-of-semester data to improve student success.
+Instead of creating long files that you pile up in forgotten cabinets or computer documents, use your information to make digital student profiles.
+After completing their evaluations, students could sit down and discuss actionable steps they can take to perform better in the upcoming years with their advisors.
+Student success teams can access student grades and discuss the trends they see, help students form goals, and encourage them to take advantage of campus resources.

 Additionally, these student profiles can help your faculty and staff practice intervention strategies with struggling at-risk students.
 Offering personal counsel and encouraging students to talk with advisors or instructors they feel a connection with may motivate them to keep going and finish their studies.

-4. Questioning Contradictions
+4. Questioning contradictions

 Student feedback and end-of-semester evaluations are a great place to start tracking trends and identifying how to overcome challenges to set a new precedent.